Imogen was the highest scorer in the Welsh Womens' Team at the 2018 Olympiad in Batumi, Georgia scoring 5.5/9. This follows many earlier successes.

 Mother Syringa Camp said: “We are absolutely delighted.
 Imogen has worked very hard at her chess over the last few years, training and studying for several hours each day and regularly playing tournaments at weekends and in the holidays.

-“She has weekly coaching with two top players in Wales, International Master Tim Kett from South Wales (via Skype) and with local player Michael Vidler.
+“She has weekly coaching with two top players in Wales, three times Welsh Champion Tim Kett (via Skype) and with local player Michael Vidler.
 We’re delighted with her progress so far.”

 Imogen, who began playing chess at the age of four and is now 16, had her early talent nurtured at Rydal Penrhos, where her father Andrew coached.